 Do you have any idea on how to install Windows 10?
 And how to install Windows 10 on SSD?
 This post shows you the detailed steps along with the screenshots of the operation steps.
 In addition, some easier ways are explained.

-Undoubtedly, Windows10 is gaining popularity these days.
-More and more users choose to install Windows 10 when they have got a PC to install.
-How to install Windows 10 on new PC/new hard drive?
+Undoubtedly, Windows 10 is gaining popularity these days.
+More and more users choose to install Windows 10 on SSD when they have got a PC to install.
+How to install Windows 10 on a new PC/hard drive?
 And how about reinstalling Windows 10?
-In this post, we show you the full guide along with pictures.
+Here is the full guide along with pictures.

 How to Install Windows 10

 *Do this on a normally running computer.

 Today you can no longer upgrade to 10 for free, so buying Windows 10 should be your first move.
 Please go to Microsoft Online Store to finish this process.

 In fact, what you are buying is a license key to activate Windows 10.
 Without a license key, anyone can download and use Windows 10 for 30 days.
 But for permanent access, a license is required.